Haksell/ft_ality/README.md

 -   [ ] check parsing
 -   [ ] simple tester (even just `make valid` and `make invalid`)
--   [ ] the inputs should always be processed line by line
--   [ ] make everything tail-recursive or use higher-order functions

 ## Code

 -   [ ] all recursion is tail-recursive
--   [ ] the inputs should always be processed line by line
 -   [ ] no function bigger than 20 lines
 -   [ ] no utility functions at the module level, everything is nested
 -   [ ] modules (should not export unnecessary functions)